AyushmanJena/ObsidianBackup/Docker Tutorial.md

 ```
 // COPY source destination
 good practice to have the same names across both locations
+`COPY . .` // to copy all the files

 to generate the node_modules within the container
 ```Dockerfile